 Step 1- File for an appeal within (3) business days after the receipt of the original outcome.
-Appeals can be made to the Human Resources Designee or Student Conduct Designee.
+Employee appeals can be made to the Chief Human Resources Officer, or designee, Faculty appeals can be made to the Provost, or designee, and student appeals can be made to the Vice President of Student Affairs, or designee.
 (Note: if no appeal is made, the results are made final the parties will be simultaneously informed.

 Step 2- Once a request for an appeal is received, a decision will be rendered on eligibility for appeal usually within ten (10) business days.
 If grounds are not met, the request for an appeal will be denied with no further appeal through this Policy and the parties will be simultaneously so informed.
-If appropriate grounds are present, these will be presented to an appellate body (Appeal Panel) composed of three members of the Anti-Discrimination Panel, or will be returned to the investigator(s) for reconsideration.
+If appropriate grounds are present, for employees and faculty these will be presented to an appellate body (Appeal Panel) composed of three members of the Anti-Discrimination Panel, or will be returned to the investigator(s) for reconsideration and student appeals are sent to an appeal agent

 Step 3- An Appeal Panel will make changes to the finding only where there is clear procedural error and changes to the sanction(s) only if there is a compelling justification to do so.
 An appeal proceeding will include all parties to the complaint and all related documents.
-The Appeal Panel will be solely responsible for determining who should participate, what information is needed, and how proceedings will be structured.
+The Appeal Panel or agent will be solely responsible for determining who should participate, what information is needed, and how proceedings will be structured.